Domino rules

 Here is how to play dominoes in Ludoteka.

-You have different options to take your pieces:
+You have different options to take your tiles:

 • Click on them, one by one.

-• Click and drag the mouse over the pile to take the nearest pieces in the selected zone.
+• Click and drag the mouse over the pile to take the nearest tiles in the selected zone.

 • If you click on the button, the system chooses randomly.